 Traffic Counts: 4 Traffic Statistics You Should Rethink

 When conducting a traffic survey, it’s easy to forget about the latent value of your traffic data.
-Sure, you need to complete the standard vehicle volume reports.
-But, the hard work of collecting data is done and a wealth of untapped information about road design, driver behaviour or road safety is waiting to be analysed.
+Beyond the standard vehicle volume reports, you can analyze a wealth of information about road design, driver behaviour or road safety.

 Traffic Counts or Traffic Data?